 - Stand up straight.

-- Gently massage the pressure point between your thumb and pointer finger for one minute.
+- Gently massage the pressure point between your thumb and pointer finger.

 - Switch hands after 30 seconds.

 - Try to stand up, walk to the front door, walk back and sit down without dropping the book.

 - Place a pencil on the floor and jumps over forwards and backwards, 10 times.

 - Then jump 10 more times side to side.